ferrasa/l1farm/README.md

 ---

-## Usage Example: Extracting L1 Sequences with a Python Script
+## Usage Example: extracting L1 sequences with a Python script

 A common task in genomics is to move from annotation to sequence-level analysis.
 This example demonstrates how to use the L1Farm database to extract the actual DNA sequences of specific L1 elements from a reference genome FASTA file.